-Fish-bearing Streams
+5.3 Fish-bearing Streams

-This project will include fish-bearing streams that meet a specific criterion in order to be included.
+This Project will include fish-bearing streams that meet a specific criterion in order to be included.
 The criteria are as follows:

-- 1) All streams with documented fish observations on the MRG, BC Public Records, Habitat Wizard, or from active stewardship societies will automatically be included. - 2) Second order and higher streams will be included when assessing state of stewardship efforts in fish-bearing streams, these streams will be referred to potential fish-bearing streams.
+- All streams with documented fish observations on the Marine Reference Guide, BC Public Records, Habitat Wizard, or from active stewardship societies will automatically be included. - 2) Second order and higher streams will be included when assessing state of stewardship efforts in fish-bearing streams, these streams will be referred to as potential fish-bearing streams.

 Streams of second order and higher without any documented fish observations will be considered potentially fish-bearing because as stream order increases, so does depth and width (Platts, 1979).
 This increases habitat available to anadromous fish.
-Species of interest in this project are unlikely to inhabit first order streams, therefore first order streams without documented fish observations will not be included (Platts, 1979).
+Species of interest in this Project are unlikely to inhabit first order streams, therefore first order streams without documented fish observations will not be included (Platts, 1979).

-Species of Interest
+5.4 Species of Interest

 The main focus of this report is to understand the current state of knowledge on fish-bearing streams that provide habitats for anadromous fish species.
-This includes coho, chum, chinook, pink, and sockeye salmon, as well as Dolly Varden and Coastal Cutthroat trout.
+This includes coho, chum, Chinook, pink, and sockeye salmon, as well as Dolly Varden and Coastal Cutthroat trout.